LSSTDESC/CL-SBI/README.rst

 weaklensingclustersbi
 ========================

-This repository contains tools for experiments for Weak Lensing Galaxy Clusters using Simulation Based Inference.
+This repository contains tools for experiments for mass estimation of Weak Lensing Galaxy Clusters using Simulation Based Inference and comparison with MCMC.

 ---------------